birdneststream/asciibird/README.md

 ## Known Bugs

+* Circle brush will error when changing size if bg is not checked
+* Importing a half block with continued background will persist the background
+* Clear the URL after GET file import
 * Bug with hotkey brush switching, if make a new ascii hotkeys are broke - something to do with the hotkey function
 * If you drag a panel, then right click you can't drag it anymore
  * Sometimes panels can get stuck